 Symptoms of an Addiction to Narcotics

-Prescription narcotic opiates have become the go-to treatment for most any condition involving pain symptoms.
-Back pain, accidents, injuries and surgeries all present opportunities for prescription narcotic opiates to be administered.
+Prescription narcotics have long been the go-to treatment for most conditions involving pain symptoms.
+Back pain, accidents, chronic disease, injuries and surgeries all present opportunities for prescription narcotic opiates to be administered.

 While symptoms of an addiction to narcotics usually develop from excess and/or long-term use, even someone who takes these drugs as prescribed can start to show signs of a physical dependency.
-The way these drugs interact with the brain in general makes for precarious conditions regardless of why a person uses opiates.
+The way the drugs affect the brain can create unstable and potentially harmful conditions, regardless of the reason for their use.

 Narcotic Effects on the Brain